59 Frugal Living Ideas You Should Try in 2023Saving Money

 How to Be More Frugal: A Guide

-So, want to save money, keep out of debt, make conscious choices, and stress less now and into 2019?
+So, want to save money, keep out of debt, make conscious choices, and stress less now?
 Living frugally may just be the answer you’ve been searching for.

 To save you time, we’ve put together the very best frugal living tips right here.
 Embracing these simple frugal living ideas takes next to no energy or time — perfect for both those who are busy or people who may have some spare time on their hands.

-Try these simple frugal living ideas today and start reaping the rewards, especially as we near the holidays and head into 2019.
+Try these simple frugal living ideas today and start reaping the rewards.

 1. Keep Track of Your Money